codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ## Promotion Policy list

 Here's an example of the Promotion Policy page which displays all Promotion Policies in the account.
-This is also the location from which you can create new and manage existing policies.
+This is also the location from which you can create  and manage existing policies.
 SCREENSHOT

 * (NIMA: is the newest policy displayed first by default??)